 - Decreased heating bills: A home in an area like New England can save up to 2-3% on heating bills with triple pane windows compared to a home with double pane windows.
 These savings will understandably vary in warmer climates and will depend on your windows; the best bet here is to check with your window professional for their predicted savings.

 Regardless of the statistics behind triple pane windows, many contractors agree that the significant increase in comfort levels in homes with triple pane windows—including less window condensation and fewer noticeable drafts—makes any added cost worth it.

 Triple pane windows: cons

-In addition to the added cost, some triple pane skeptics feel that the added energy efficiency of these windows is not high enough to justify the price tag.
+- Value worth the cost?
+Some triple pane skeptics feel that the added energy efficiency of these windows is not high enough to justify the price tag.
 While information confirming this worry is not always readily available—and varies depending on the area you live in and the cost of your individual windows—it’s enough to put off some potential buyers.

-Finally, triple pane windows are heavier and bulkier than double pane windows and, as such, can be more difficult to install.
+- Heavier than double pane windows: Because triple pane windows are more bulky, they can be more difficult to install.
 Homeowners who are worried about the possible installation pitfalls here (which include damage to existing frames and potentially needing to replace entire window units, frame included) are wary of making the switch to triple pane windows.

 If you’re considering upgrading to triple pane windows, these pros and cons should help you to make your decision.
 As far as energy efficiency and soundproofing are concerned, three panes are most definitely better than one—or even two.
 As a consumer, you can make an educated decision based on the facts about triple pane windows and your at-home budget.